 Since 1994, I have had a general law practice on Capitol Hill.
-I probate estates, draft wills and trusts, assist family members in petitioning for guardianship, and do some litigation related to estates.
+I probate estates, draft wills and trusts, assist in trust administration, and petitioning for guardianship and conservatorship.
+I also do some litigation related to estates.

 As a long time member of the D.C.
 Superior Court’s fiduciary panel, I was appointed by the court to serve as Successor Personal Representative in estate administration cases, as conservator for incapacitated individuals, and as Special Master in cases requiring investigations.
 I have served on the panel of Reduced Fee Attorneys for the AARP/Legal Counsel for the Elderly since 1996.